 Human-Animal Bond in History

 There have been several stories recently about archeological findings of the relationship between man and dog that goes way back!
-This is a bond that goes further in history than many originally thought!
+This is a bond that goes further in history than many originally thought!"Indians, dogs were companions in life and death centuries ago"

 "Clues dug up: France and lap dogs go way back"